driftingmoose/driftingmoose.github.io/index.md

 is none in the previous conversation.

 <br clear="right"/>

+You can find more details about how code buddy works under the hood in [this article](/how-code-buddy-works.html).

 If you have any more questions you can ask them at our [Discord](https://discord.gg/JdsepFhEeX)